Learn which manufacturers offer the best coverage in the industry.

 Endurance: Best Coverage

 Endurance offers a wide range of coverage options.
-The five levels of Endurance vehicle protection plans are as follows:
+The six levels of Endurance vehicle protection plans are as follows:

 - Select Premier: Designed for high-mileage vehicles to cover most powertrain components